 To date, some of the mechanisms that may underlie perceptual distortions experienced by those with BDD include prominent abnormalities in visual processing systems (Deckersbach et al., 2000; Feusner, Moller, et al., 2010; Jefferies et al., 2012; Mundy & Sadusky, 2014; Stangier et al., 2008).
 Further, those with BDD exhibit attentional biases.
 Studies using eye-tracking have revealed biases away from features they rate as attractive (Kollei et al., 2017) and towards unattractive features (Greenberg et al., 2014) as well as imagined defects (Grocholewski et al., 2012).
 These have contributed to a model of diminished global/holistic processing and enhanced local/detailed processing (Feusner et al., 2011; Feusner, Moody, et al., 2010; Li et al., 2015; Moody et al., 2021), attributed to “bottom-up” and “top-down” disturbances in perception.
-Specifically, individuals with BDD exhibit reduced activation and connectivity within the dorsal visual stream (DVS) and (although less consistently) increased activation and connectivity within the ventral visual stream (VVS) compared to healthy controls (HCs), implicating regions associated with global/holistic visual processing and local/detailed visual processing, respectively (Li et al., 2015; Moody et al., 2021).
-Such disturbances in perceptual processing have been observed through psychophysical tests, such as the face inversion effect (FIE), a robust phenomenon in visual processing, marked by a reduction in recognition accuracy and an increase in reaction time when viewing inverted compared to upright faces (Bruyer, 2011; Yin, 1969).
+Specifically, individuals with BDD exhibit reduced activation and connectivity within the dorsal visual stream and (although less consistently) increased activation and connectivity within the ventral visual stream compared to healthy controls, implicating regions associated with global/holistic visual processing and local/detailed visual processing, respectively (Li et al., 2015; Moody et al., 2021).
+Such disturbances in perceptual processing have been observed through psychophysical tests, such as the face inversion effect, a robust phenomenon in visual processing, marked by a reduction in recognition accuracy and an increase in reaction time when viewing inverted compared to upright faces (Bruyer, 2011; Yin, 1969).
 This effect is attributed to a disruption in the habitual global visual processing strategies used to identify human faces, induced by inversion of the faces, requiring detailed feature-based processing strategies (Freire et al., 2000).
 Diminished inversion effects have been observed in individuals with high body dysmorphic concern and in individuals with BDD in response to face (Beilharz et al., 2016; Jefferies et al., 2012; Mundy & Sadusky, 2014) and body (Dhir et al., 2018) stimuli.
 While one study found no difference in performance on inverted face recognition by individuals with BDD (Monzani et al., 2013), this may have been attributable to the shortened presentation of the stimuli.
 In fact, abnormalities in holistic visual processing may be present in response to long- (5000 ms), but not short-duration (500 ms) stimulus presentation (Feusner, Moller, et al., 2010).
 Thus, while global/holistic processing strategies may be habitually under-used in individuals with BDD and those with high body image concerns, these abnormalities may be modifiable under certain circumstances.

-Evidence of such modification has been observed through changes in patterns of activation in, and connectivity between, the primary visual cortex (V1) and as a result of viewing stimuli presented at various durations and frequencies.
-While the appears to be tuned to rapid stimulus presentation (Derrington & Lennie, 1984; McKeeff et al., 2007; Mullen et al., 2010; Schiller et al., 1990), activation and connectivity decrease with greater stimulus frequency and reduced stimulus duration (D’Souza et al., 2011; Gauthier et al., 2012; Mullen et al., 2010).
+Evidence of such modification has been observed through changes in patterns of activation in, and connectivity between, the primary visual cortex (V1) and ventral visual stream as a result of viewing stimuli presented at various durations and frequencies.
+While the dorsal visual stream appears to be tuned to rapid stimulus presentation (Derrington & Lennie, 1984; McKeeff et al., 2007; Mullen et al., 2010; Schiller et al., 1990), ventral visual stream activation and connectivity decrease with greater stimulus frequency and reduced stimulus duration (D’Souza et al., 2011; Gauthier et al., 2012; Mullen et al., 2010).